-Courses dropped during the first eight weeks will result in the deletion of the course from the permanent record.
-Drops completed from Monday of the ninth week through Monday of the 11th week will result in a grade of W. No drops are allowed after the deadline to receive a grade of W. Courses other than 15 weeks in length are prorated accordingly.
-The official drop date is considered to be the date the form is submitted to the Office of the Registrar.
-At the request of the advisor, and only with the consent of the instructor, a course may be added after the fifth day but before the 10th class day of the semester.
+Students may drop full-semester courses during the first eight weeks.
+See the Important Dates on the registrar's office Web page for deadlines as they are different for each term.
+A drop will result in the deletion of the course from the permanent record.
+Full semester course drops completed after the eighth week through Monday of the 11th week will result in a grade of W. No full-semester drops are allowed after the deadline to receive a grade of W. Drop deadlines for courses other than 15 weeks in length are prorated accordingly.
+For all courses, the official drop date is the date the drop is completed in VitNet.